Skip to main content

 The Future

 Though this is an amazing milestone, the blog is not stopping.
 I have some plans for its future which, Lord willing, should help make it more effective.
 For one, I am working on a new website for the posts to rest.
-I've noticed that the SEO of the Blogger site is not that great, and I believe I have been, at least, semi-shadow-banned.
+I've noticed that the SEO of the Blogger site is not great, and I believe I have been, at least, semi-shadow-banned.

 Additionally, I have been toying with the idea of writing a book and/or making a documentary about anime and the Satanic agenda behind the modern anime movement.
 A book may be the route I go, simply because I don't know how to make a documentary that does not show the sinful anime.
 The idea is bouncing around, but don't expect a video anytime soon.

 Though, as always, expect new posts.
 This blog isn't stopping any time soon, Lord willing.
-I pray Jehovah God will continue to help me expose the truth behind the anime movement.
+I pray that Jehovah God will continue to help me expose the truth behind the anime movement.
 I'm going forward, are you?

 エホビの剣とともに進軍せよ!